Zaharid/validobj/doc/source/custom.rst

 Validobj provides a mechanism to allow supplementing the predefined processing logic.
 It consist on annotating a type with a function to be invoked to process the input.
 It uses :py:class:`typing.Annotated` under the hood, so the resulting annotations might be processed by static type checkers.
+Because of that, it works only with Python 3.9 onwards.

 A simple way to use the functionality is as follows